IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

 1. Providing independent access to the transcript

-    When the transcript is considered an alternative representation of the resource and the intention is to enable using the transcript independently of the resource, a link to the transcript can be offered so that the user can download it or view it outside the client.
+    When the transcript is considered an alternative representation of the resource, a link to the transcript can be offered so that the user can download it or view it outside the client.
 This is accomplished via the `rendering` link option.

     a.
 For an example of this option in the book space, see [Providing Alternative Representations][0046].